 Furthermore, people who drink alcohol to fall asleep have poor sleep quality and decreased sleep duration.
 Also, they feel sleepy during the day!

 A good night’s sleep is crucial for your health.
-Poor quality sleep can lead to stress, fatigue, mood disorders, and higher risk of obesity, metabolic syndrome, and cardiovascular disease.
+Poor quality sleep can lead to stress, fatigue, mood disorders, higher risk of obesity, metabolic syndrome, and cardiovascular disease.

 Drinking too much wine before bedtime is bad for you, as alcohol increases sleep apnea and snoring.
 It prevents entry into deep sleep!